By Jaci Gorrell, a professional writing student at Taylor University

 1. It’s better writing.

 Have you ever churned out pages of unpunctuated word-vomit in a state of anger or depression?
-Have you ever gone back and reread said jibberish and realized it was actually brilliant?
+Have you ever gone back and reread said gibberish and realized it was actually brilliant?

 The truth is, emotional writing is powerful, raw, and real.
 When you let yourself be honest about how you feel, the experience is visceral and moving for the reader.
 When you hold back, readers can tell.
 Writing vulnerably breeds a passionate message filled with life and purpose.